 If you were to guess which form of advertising would see the most growth in 2017, what would your guess be?
 Social media?
 Video marketing?
-Both are good guesses and both will continue to important.
-But Media Post reports on Zenith’s Programmatic Marketing Forecasts, saying neither social media or online video will be the forerunner.
+Both are good guesses, and both will continue to be important.
+But Media Post reports on Zenith's Programmatic Marketing Forecasts, saying neither social media nor online video will be the forerunner.
 Programmatic marketing will be.

 The report estimates that programmatic marketing will take the lead.
 Surpassing online video growth by 25% and social media by 25%… rising to be nearly 60% of all digital advertising expenditure this year (Adobe says more than 70%), with the U.S. holding the majority of the ad market (Over 60% of programmatic ad market).

 While this report is only referring to digital advertising, it's slowly making its way into traditional ad space like radio and TV.

 Considering that in 2012, programmatic marketing only accounted for 13% of ad spend across the digital display market, this is obviously something that you should be looking into if you're involved in marketing in any way.